riftadi/dragonsarena/README.md

 # Dragons Arena: Warriors vs Dragons RTS Game

 Dragons Arena is online warfare game between computer-controlled dragons and hundreds of virtual knights (avatars or real-life humans).
-This game is developed as an labwork assignment in [TU Delft's](https://www.tudelft.nl/) IN4391 *Distributed Computing Systems* course.
-The course is/was scheduled in Q3 of academic year 2017/18.
+This game was initially developed as a labwork assignment in [TU Delft's](https://www.tudelft.nl/) IN4391 *Distributed Computing Systems* course.
+The course was scheduled in Q3 of academic year 2017/18.

 Dragons Arena employs Trailing State Synchronization [^1] algorithm to synchronize action messages between peer-to-peer servers.